kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

 Once disabled:

-* you can no longer create Ingresses with `kubernetes.io/ingress.class` annotation that have value equal to `alb`(can be overridden via `--ingress-class` flag) of this controller.
+* you can no longer create Ingresses with the value of the `kubernetes.io/ingress.class` annotation equal to `alb` (can be overridden via `--ingress-class` flag of this controller).

-* you can no longer update Ingresses with `kubernetes.io/ingress.class` annotation to have value equal to `alb`(can be overridden via `--ingress-class` flag) of this controller.
+* you can no longer update Ingresses to set the value of the `kubernetes.io/ingress.class` annotation equal to `alb` (can be overridden via `--ingress-class` flag of this controller).

-* you can still create Ingresses with `kubernetes.io/ingress.class` annotation that have other values(e.g. nginx)
+* you can still create Ingresses with a `kubernetes.io/ingress.class` annotation that has other values (for example: "nginx")

 ### disable-ingress-group-name-annotation
 `--disable-ingress-group-name-annotation` controls whether to disable new usage of `alb.ingress.kubernetes.io/group.name` annotation.